ngx-ree/ControlPanelsScripts/README.md

 If you set all yaw, pitch, roll and translation to 0, the main throttle also goes to 0 and it is not possible to set it to a non-zero value within the script (more precisely, setting 'ship:control:mainthrottle' to anything doesn't give a ...).
 I don't know whether it is some kOS bug, or a feature I don't understand.
 Also pay attention when setting some values, as not everything is checked for validity (for example, this can cause division by zero which makes the script crash).

+1. LAUNCH THE VEHICLE
+- Make sure you saved your screen resolution parameters ('mainx' and 'mainy' keys of 'currsets' lexicon) in the 'etc/settings.lib.ks' file.
+See [this](#set-your-screen-resolution) section above.
+- Launch the 'elisa 1.0' vessel from the VAB, activate the main engine (stage).
+- Optionally, use cheat (alt+F12 -> Cheats -> Infinite Propellant), if you want to experiment without taking care about fuel consumption.
+Otherwise, the vessel will automatically (try to) land if fuel goes under 5% (default).

+2. OPEN TERMINAL(S)
+- Open both terminal windows ('ex#1' and 'ex#2').
+Action group 0 has a toggle set on both of them, so you can press 0 to open/close them.
+NOTE that 'ex#2' will open on top of 'ex#1', so move it with the mouse.
+- Make sure both terminals are switched to the archive filesystem.
+Run the 'list.' command to see its content.
+The listing must contain 'etc' and 'lib' subdirectories, as well as 'example.ks' script.
+This example uses the 'boot/archive.ks' boot script, so both terminals should already be on the archive.
+To run scripts from the vessel's local filesystem, scripts and libraries must be copied from the archive.
+The best way is to use the 'mkl.ks' script to copy them automatically along with all related configuration files and subdirectories (see description of 'mkl.ks' usage below).
+For this example test, run everything from the archive.
+The 'elisa 1.0' vessel is equipped with a basic omnidirectional antenna, so the archive volume should be available at the KSC launchpad.

 ### mkl.ks